Ålegræs dykkere

 Build a fish nursery

-A fish nursery contributes to greater biodiversity as the fry of different fish species can better hide from predators and crabs, thereby increasing the possibility of survival.
+A fish nursery contributes to greater biodiversity as the fry of different fish species can better hide from predatory fish and crabs, increasing the possibility of survival.

 Read more about fish nursery